Lantern76/SOC-Lab/README.md

 - LimaCharlie for network monitoring and management.
 - Linux VM to serve as attacking machine.
 - Windows VM to serve as Victim machine.
-- Sliver, an open source red team tool, used to launch payloads and maintainn persistence on victims machine.
+- Sliver, an open source red team tool, used to launch payloads and maintain persistence on victims machine.

   ### Steps: Part 1

-  1. Drop into a root shell and change directory to our Sliver install
+  1. First, I drop into a root shell and change directory to our Sliver install
        - sudo su
        - cd /opt/sliver
-  2. Launch sliver server
+  2. Next I launch sliver server
        - sliver-server

     ![4 Sliver](https://github.com/Lantern76/SOC-Lab/assets/119342094/6a6d3fb1-6f62-448a-97e2-3638c10332a8)